Daniel3560/Daniels-To-Do-List/README.md

 You can add new tasks to your list.
 You can mark tasks as done.
 You can remove tasks from your list.
-(Optional: if you implemented it) Your tasks might stay saved even if you close the browser.
 What I Used to Build It:

 React: A JavaScript tool for making user interfaces.